watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 - Create session variables to be used for storing the intermediate results.
 - Create actions and break it down into repeatable sub actions as below.
 - Go to `Variables > Created by you` and add `query_text`, `cx`,`search_results`,`search_result`,`link`, `title`, `snippet`, `extension_result`,`exclude_terms`, `include_terms`,`exact_terms`,`date_restrict`.
+- Follow the basic step to get started with search.
+Results can be filtered or scoped based on the given parameters with advanced filtered search.
   ![Variable](./assets/variables.png)<br>

+### Basic
+Once this starter kit is properly installed, you can issue a query to your bot and if there is no other action that you've configured that matched that query then it will generate search results for that query.
+You can use the actions and openapi

 #### Search
 - Create new action and name it `Search`.